 I came to Brown in 2006 as the chief medical resident at Memorial Hospital of Rhode Island (MHRI).
-I was new to Brown and new to Rhode Island, a unique way to start your career being a chief medical resident at Brown.
+I was new to Brown and new to Rhode Island.
+You may wonder this is rather a unique way to start one's career at Brown.
+It was indeed unique and wonderful.

 Yes, the person in the picture teaching ultrasonography was me (the picture was taken during ACCP 2008 in Philadelphia).